HuangQiang/P2HNNS/README.md

 bash run_all.sh
 ```

-#### Step 3: Draw Figures
+### Step 3: Draw Figures

 Finally, we provide python scripts (i.e., `plot.py` and `plot_heatmap.py`) to reproduce all of the figures appeared in our SIGMOD 2021 paper.
 These two scripts require `python 3.7` (or higher verison) with numpy, scipy, and matplotlib installed.
-If you did not have **numpy, scipy, and matplotlib**, please first use `pip` install them before the next step.
+If you did not have **numpy, scipy, and matplotlib**, please first use `pip` to install them before the next step.

-Once everything is ready, you can type commands as follows to draw the figures with the experimental results.
+Once everything is ready, with the experimental results from Step 2, you can type commands as follows to reproduce all of the figures.

 ```batch
 python3 plot.py